MirisWisdom/Albumin/README.md

 ## Usage

-To make things simpler, give the [Web GUI a try here](https://gunloader.miris.design/)!
+To make things simpler, give the [Web GUI a try here](https://albumin.miris.design/)!
 It will let you organise your tracks (or use other people's existing records).
-Simply double click on Gunloader, and specify the ID that the Web GUI will give you.
+Simply double click on Albumin, and specify the ID that the Web GUI will give you.

 For advanced instructions, please refer to the [USAGE](./USAGE.md) document.
-Linux users may have to run `./gunloader` through the terminal to see the wizard.
+Linux users may have to run `./albumin` through the terminal to see the wizard.

 ## Installation

-Download [the latest release from here](https://github.com/MirisWisdom/Gunloader/releases/latest), and also make sure you have the dependencies you need installed.
+Download [the latest release from here](https://github.com/MirisWisdom/Albumin/releases/latest), and also make sure you have the dependencies you need installed.
 See below for further information!

 ## Dependencies